bschleter/Lottery-Code/README.md

 # Powerball Lottery-Code

-I did this work and code and realized I have to subscribe to the API within the code-RapidAPI You can login and create an account but also must subscribe to the API, be aware.
+I did this work and code and realized I have to subscribe to the API within the code-RapidAPI.

-I pushed this to git because it was an hour or so of prelimanary work before using torch, maybe someone can use it.
+You can login and create an account but also must subscribe to the API.

-In theory theres another API out there, could not find
+I pushed this to git because it was an hour of prelimanary work before using torch, maybe someone can use it.

 ## Clone the repo